 You’ll also participate in internships designed to promote career readiness or preparation for graduate education in areas such as sports medicine, strength and conditioning, personal training and clinical research.
 As a UHart student, you’ll have opportunities to work with the University’s Division I athletic teams in these internships.

 After completing the B.S. in Exercise Science, you’ll be qualified to sit for exams for professional certification through several organizations listed below.
 The B.S. in Exercise Science is also the undergraduate pathway to the combined BS/Doctor of Physical Therapy (DPT) degree program at the University of Hartford.

-The B.S. in Exercise Science is a 121-credit program.
+The B.S. in Exercise Science is a 120-credit program.
 A sample of courses is listed below; see the course catalog for the complete list of requirements.